Do you want to log WordPress emails across your site?

 Now click the Email Log tab to open your WordPress email log settings.

-This is an advanced option, so there are a couple of things to keep in mind:
+A reminder that this is an advanced option, so there are a couple of things to keep in mind:

 - Logging the body of emails saves the content in your WordPress database.
 We recommend that you install a WordPress security plugin with 2-factor authentication so that your site is secure.